Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Last but not least, you have an initial message, ‘`Hi there`, ‘ and then just nothing.
 You make this a little more interesting by adding in a default message ’`we haven’t been introduced`’.

 Do this by amending your initial greeting message using a logical `OR` statement.
-This sounds fancy, but it’s really a shorthand `if` statement in JavaScript you’ll see used often in React to say ‘**evaluate both sides of this argument and return whichever is true**’.
+This sounds fancy, but it’s really a shorthand `if` statement in JavaScript you see used often in React to say ‘**evaluate both sides of this argument and return whichever is true**’.

 #### App.js